9 Kubota L3901 Problems and Quick Fixes

 The spark plug creates an electrical current to ignite the fuel.
 So, it should be in the proper condition to initiate combustion.

 Also, your mower may fail to start if the battery is defective or lacks enough charge.
-This occurs if the tractor lies unused for a long time, especially during the winter.
+This occurs if the tractor lies unused for a long time, especially in winter.

 The Fix

 First, try recharging the battery to see if it resolves the issue.
-However, if the cells have gone bad, you’ll want to replace the battery.
+However, you’ll want to replace the battery if the cells have gone bad.

 Also, check for corrosion and loose connections around the battery’s terminal.
 If the spark plug has gone bad, replace it.
 Fortunately, spark plugs are affordable, thus easily replaced.